 What language is spoken in Singapore?

-The official languages of Singapore are English, Malay and Standard Chinese.
+The official languages of Singapore are English, Malay, Mandarin Chinese and Tamil.